JacobT2006/ISO-download/README.md

 # ISO-download

-For this project I rewrote the operating system on a hp pavillion laptop using another computer and a usb drive
+For this project I rewrote the operating system on a hp pavillion laptop using another computer and a usb drive.

 ## Features